Want to know how to write an article on Google Docs. Google Docs is a writing, drafting, and editing tool that improves your productivity?

 You may have already heard about this free and cross-platform tool called Google docs

 In this article, we will discuss how to write an article on google docs.
-We will also discuss the keyboard shortcuts, add-ons and tools that can dramatically improve your productivity.
+We will also discuss keyboard shortcuts, add-ons and tools for dramatically improving your productivity.